Digital-Humans-23/a3/README.md

 **Details:**
 - Human motion is smooth.
 Without this loss, obvious discontinuities are in the result.
 - The smoothness loss can be formulated as $L = \sum_{j, t} |x^t_j - x^{t-1}_j|$ to penalize the velocity of the 3D joint locations.
 In addition, temporal smoothness can also be applied to rotations.
 Think of how they are implemented.
+- After implementation, you should be able to get `results/mocap_zju_a3/data.pkl`.
+You could use `test03.py` to verify.

 ## Final Note

-We will release our offcical code after the deadline of assignment 3.
+- We will release our offcical code after the deadline of assignment 3.
 Further announcements will be sent.
+- Your result should also pass `test04.py`.